QCLabHKU/QNCIDock/README.md

 ```bash
 python compute_rmsd_for_docked_pose.py
 ```
 This will compute the RMSD of each sampled pose relative to the reference experimental ligand pose and save the results, including the Vina score, in a csv file.
-Reference ligand pose information is only used for the evaluation of model performance, not used as model input.
+Reference ligand pose information is only used for the evaluation of model performance.
-### 3. Prediction of dimer interaction energies.
 ```bash
 python run_energy_prediction.py
 ```